ManticoreGamesInc/platform-documentation/src/references/collaboration.md

 **Git** is a system for managing software projects with multiple contributors, and [GitHub](https://github.com/) is just one of many available systems.
 To learn more about setting up a project on GitHub, see the [GitHub tutorial](../tutorials/github.md).

 !!! tip
     Did you know that all of Core Documentation is hosted on GitHub for editing by the Core Creator Community?
-Click the pencil icon in the top right corner of any page to help improve documentation!
+Click the pencil icon in the top right corner of any page to help improve documentation.

 #### Branches